 About 6 weeks after your breast augmentation surgery, Huntington Beach women can usually return to their normal exercise routine.
 You’ll need to be medically cleared by your plastic surgeon first, as every woman is different and heals from breast surgery uniquely.

-Make sure to always wear a sports bra when exercising.
 While heavy exercise won’t negate breast augmentation results once you’ve been cleared to do it, exercising without a sports bra can cause stretching and aggravation in your breast tissue.
 This can lead to your breasts sagging, which may require an additional breast lift surgery to maintain your desired aesthetic look.

 When it comes to the do’s and don’ts of exercise after getting breast implants, the most important thing to remember is that every situation is different.
 While there’s a general list of do’s and don’ts, every Huntington Beach woman reacts to and heals differently from elective plastic surgery.
 You might be on a fast-track to recovery, or perhaps you need additional time to rest and recuperate before hitting the gym.
 Just listen to your body, it will let you know what you are capable of doing.